Diseases & Conditions

 Many patients, however, cannot tolerate taking NSAIDs for years, or do not want to wait years for the tumor to resolve on its own.
 In these cases, a patient or family may wish to consider surgery.

 Curettage.
-One option for surgical treatment of an osteoid osteoma is to scrape or scoop out the entire tumor, particularly the nidus—or central core.
-Your doctor will take great care to ensure that the entire tumor is removed; otherwise, it may grow back.
+One option for surgical treatment of an osteoid osteoma is to scrape or scoop out the entire tumor, particularly the nidus, or central core.
+The doctor will take great care to ensure that the entire tumor is removed; otherwise, it may grow back.

-This is a traditional open procedure in which your surgeon makes an incision in the skin and soft tissues over the tumor site in order to reach the bone.
+This is a traditional open procedure in which the surgeon makes an incision in the skin and soft tissues over the tumor site in order to reach the bone.
 In most cases, this type of surgery is highly successful.
-It does, however, carry risks—including general anesthesia, infection, bleeding, and possible damage to surrounding tissues.
+It does, however, carry risks — including general anesthesia, infection, bleeding, and possible damage to surrounding tissues.

 Radiofrequency ablation.
 A newer treatment option is to use minimally invasive techniques such as CT-guided radiofrequency ablation.
 In this procedure, the tumor is heated and destroyed with a high-frequency electrical current.
 The procedure can be done by either an interventional radiologist or an orthopaedic surgeon.

-Before the procedure, you will be given either general anesthesia or a regional pain block with sedation.
-Your doctor will identify the site of the tumor using a CT scan.
+Before the procedure, you or your child will be given either general anesthesia or a regional pain block with sedation.
+The doctor will identify the site of the tumor using a CT scan.
 A radiofrequency probe is then inserted into the tumor.
 The probe heats the tumor tissues to about 90 degrees Celsius, effectively killing them.
 There is minimal damage to surrounding tissues.

 In most patients, the tumor is adequately treated following one radiofrequency probe treatment.
-This procedure is often done on an outpatient basis, after which you may go home with a mild pain reliever.
+This procedure is often done on an outpatient basis, after which patients may go home with a mild pain reliever.

 The time it takes to return to daily activities will vary depending on the procedure and the location of the tumor.
 In many cases, patients return to work or school in a few days with some restrictions.
 After radiofrequency ablation, most patients have resolution of their symptoms within 24 hours.
-Your doctor will provide you with specific instructions to guide your recovery.
+The doctor will provide you with specific instructions to guide your or your child's recovery.